ofirmirkin/Shoebot/README.md

 ## Final Outcome

-The final test was making predictions **in real-time** while the robot was moving.
-There were a few challenges to overcome, including a slight delay when sending images, but overall, the system performed well.
-The robot successfully classified most objects and took appropriate actions based on the predicted class.
+The final test involved making predictions in **real time** as the robot moved.
+Although there were some challenges—such as a slight delay in image transmission—the system overall performed well.
+The robot successfully classified most objects and responded appropriately based on the predicted class.

 Check out our videos to see the robot in action!
+The footage shows the robot navigating its environment, detecting obstacles, and making predictions on both familiar and unfamiliar objects.

 ### Demos
 #### Stationary